pshihn/shihn.ca/posts/2020/resizing-rotated-elements.md

 const newA = rotate(rotatedA[0], rotatedA[1], newCenter[0], newCenter[1], -angle);
 ```

-Adjusting the coordinates will ensure that the rotated rectangle will not visually shift when resized.
+Setting the `x, y` of the rectangle to `newA` will ensure that the rotated rectangle does not visually shift when resized.

 ## Adjusted Width And Height

 Now let's deal with the second issue - we need a projection of what the width and height should be when there is no rotation.
 The answer is to build on top of the first solution.

-We can calculate the unrotated coordinates of the bottom-right corner `C` by rotating the new coordinates of `C'` around the new center by the reverse angle `-angle`.
+We can calculate the unrotated coordinates of the bottom-right corner `C` by rotating the new coordinates of `C'` around the new center by the reverse angle.

 ```javascript
 const newC = rotate(rotatedC[0], rotatedC[1], newCenter[0], newCenter[1], -angle);
 ```

-The width and height of the rectangle can be calculated by measuring the difference in `x` and `y` values between `newC` and `newA`.
+The width and height of the rectangle can be calculated by measuring the difference in `x` and `y` values of `newC` and `newA`.

 ```javascript
 const newWidth = newC[0] - newA[0];